koii-network/ezsandbox/Lesson 1/PartII.md

 >
 > **Why EZ Testing Task?**
 >
-> We have deployed and example task and provided a task ID to get you up and running quicker.
-In later lessons, we'll talk about how to
+> We have deployed EZ Testing Task and provided its task ID to get you up and running quicker.
+In later lessons, we'll talk about how to deploy your own task; if you'd prefer to jump ahead and do that now

 ### Debugging Your First Task